 When Can I Vote Early?

-Early Voting begins twenty (20) days before any election and ends five (5) days before the election.
+Early Voting begins twenty (20) days before any election and ends between five (5) and seven (7) days before the election.
 You may vote Monday-Saturday within this time period.
-However, Early Voting is closed on holidays.

 The hours that you will be able to vote will change with each election.
 Check for the times in the local newspaper prior to the election, or call the Election office to find out the times.